A-Momin/noteshub/nts/notes_cicd.md

     -   Executes builds, tests, and other tasks on behalf of the master.
     -   Agents can be configured on different machines to distribute workloads.

-    -   `Permanant Agent`: In Jenkins, a "permanent agent" refers to a long-running worker node or build agent that is permanently connected to the Jenkins master.
+    -   `Permanant Agent`: A **permanent agent** refers to a long-running worker node or build agent that is permanently connected to the Jenkins master.
 Unlike ephemeral agents that are dynamically provisioned for each build and then terminated, permanent agents remain connected to the Jenkins master even when idle, ready to accept build tasks whenever assigned.
-    -   `Cloud Agent`: In Jenkins, a "cloud agent" refers to a dynamic or ephemeral build agent that is provisioned on-demand in a cloud environment.
+    -   `Cloud Agent`: A **cloud agent** refers to a dynamic or ephemeral build agent that is provisioned on-demand in a cloud environment.
 Cloud agents are created as needed to execute build jobs and are terminated once the job is completed, allowing for efficient resource utilization and scalability.
 Docker is one of the most popular cloud agent of Jenkins besides Kubertetis and AWS Fleet Manager.

 -   **Nodes**: Nodes are synonymous with agents or slaves in the Jenkins ecosystem.
 They can be physical machines, virtual machines, containers, or remote SSH connections.
 Nodes in Jenkins serve as execution environments for build jobs, providing the necessary resources and capabilities to run the jobs.
 The Jenkins master schedules and assigns build jobs to available nodes based on criteria such as workload, node availability, or specific job requirements.